openstack/openstack-ansible/doc/source/reference/conventions.rst

 Inventory conventions
 ~~~~~~~~~~~~~~~~~~~~~

-Please refer to the :dev_docs:`inventory section of this reference <inventory/inventory.html>`.
+Please refer to the :ref:`inventory` section of this reference.